-Nano CH340 USB driver with Arduino
+Nano CH340 USB driver Arduino Compatible

 This board has an integrated CH340 chip.
 It is similar in ESP boards, as well as clones of Arduino Uno and Mega.
 It has 22 I/O pins, 14 of which are for digital I/O, with 6 having PWM controls, and 8 analog pins.
 It also supports the use of SPI, I2C, and UART communications.
 Each I/O pin of the Arduino Nano produced around 40mA current.

 This board has an operating voltage of 5V to 20V.
 Recommended 7V to 12V usage.
 It can have an input voltage from 0V to 5V.
 The board also has 16kb FLASH memory and 1kb EEPROM.

 This board is programmable with the use of a USB mini cable.
 Unlike Arduino Uno, it has no built-in DC jack for an external supply.
 Powering it up is possible through its USB port, or directly connecting it with its VIN and GND pins.
 This board does not come with a USB cable.

 Nano CH340 USB driver Arduino Compatible – Description

 The CH340 USB Driver brings solutions for a varied range of operating systems and applications.
 The Nano Ch340 Driver can be integrated across different platforms and Arduino is one of them to place the driver for better execution.
 Since Arduino boards reflect a good blend of kinds to meet the purposes of different applications.
 Arduino Nano is one of the most sought-after units that are perfectly designed for compact and small-scale projects.
 However, the unit also finds the capabilities of an Arduino UNO to be more versatile and potent.